Oct 20, 2014

 Until further notice, the following bus stops will be closed due to construction on High Street, 4th Street and Alder Avenue: southbound 1st St., south of...

 Sep 2, 2014

 Five-Corners Construction Reroute Bypasses Stops in Edmonds Route 115 buses will reroute to bypass the intersection of 84th Avenue W and 212th due to construction...

 Community Transit vanpools must begin or end in Snohomish County.
 Vanpool coordinators provide support for group formation, driver orientation, vehicle maintenance and rider recruitment.
 Call 1 (888) 814-1300 for more information.

 A vanpool is a group of 5-15 commuters who ride to work together in a van provided by Community Transit.
 Vanpools generally follow a set schedule and route, but unlike a bus, these are set by the riders themselves.
 Fares are based on the size of the van and the daily round-trip mileage.
 Fares cover all gas, maintenance and insurance.

 All vanpool drivers must have at least 5 years driving experience and possess a valid driver’s license.
 Before you can be scheduled for Vanpool Driver Orientation, you will need to obtain a copy of your driving record from the Department of Licensing (DOL).
-This report must be a complete record and will say “Volunteer Organization/Transit Authority” at the top of the report.
+This report must be a five-year record and will say “Volunteer Organization/Transit Authority” at the top of the report.
 Any other type of record that does not contain complete information will not be accepted.
 You will need to visit your local Department of Licensing to make the request, or you can obtain a copy immediately online at www.dol.wa.gov.
 You will be charged $13.